AdobeDocs/experience-platform.en/help/rtcdp/privacy/customer-managed-keys.md

 ## Send your key URI to Adobe {#send-to-adobe}

-After installing the CMK app on Azure, you can start sending your encryption key identifiers to Adobe.
+After installing the CMK app on Azure, you can send your encryption key identifier to Adobe.
 Select **[!DNL Keys]** in the left navigation, followed by the name of the key you want to send.

 ![Select key](./assets/customer-managed-keys/select-key.png)